yousuf64/runbyte-mcp/README.md

 Runbyte implements the code execution pattern described in Anthropic's research article ["Code execution with MCP: Building more efficient agents"](https://www.anthropic.com/engineering/code-execution-with-mcp).
 This approach enables agents to use context more efficiently by loading tools on-demand and processing data in a sandboxed environment, achieving up to 98.7% token reduction compared to traditional tool calling.

 Similar findings have been reported by [Cloudflare's "Code Mode"](https://blog.cloudflare.com/code-mode/) implementation.
-We're grateful to the [MCP community](https://modelcontextprotocol.io/community) for building the ecosystem that makes this possible.

 ## License